 Everything tastes better in Bodrum thanks to its abundant, fresh local ingredients.
 To sample specialties like çökertme kebab, çiçek dolması (stuffed courgette flowers), deniz fasulyesi (samphire salad) and grilled octopus – best served with raki, Turkey's national drink – try unpretentious Çimentepe, set above Yalıkavak.
-At Mandarin Oriental, Bodrum, JuJu Bistro serves local snacks and Mediterranean dishes.
+Bodrum Balikcisi serves traditional Turkish fish and seafood dishes that Bodrum is famous for.
 For a romantic meal, visit Mimoza on the beach at Gümüslük, or Limon in the hills above for the best sunset views.
 For unique seafood such as oysters with Parmesan béchamel, head to Orfoz, a hidden hole-in-the-wall in central Bodrum.

 Bodrum's bars and nightclubs rival global capitals.
 Göltürkbükü is the epicentre, and Ship Ahoy

 , is all champagne and chandeliers.
 Enjoy a night of Jazz, soul, and cool lounge tunes at La Suite Bodrum Lounge in Mandarin Oriental, Bodrum.
 Also you can enjoy creative cocktails with the sophisticated atmosphere of Mandarin Bar